PreSkale · two months of freelance copy. The honest one.

 What stayed honest

 The pre-seed round and the 2022 revenue both predate my work.
-The company was already growing before I wrote a word.
+PreSkale was already growing before I wrote a word.
 The copy I wrote was the first thing every prospect read after I shipped it, and the first thing Storylane's diligence team saw on the homepage 23 months later.
-That is the most I can claim without lying.
+That's the most I can claim without lying.
 Attribution: indirect.
 On the record.

 Why this case is in the portfolio

 The Wingman case has a CEO podcast and an acquisition press release.
 The JustCall portfolio has 25+ CRO experiments with double-digit and triple-digit lifts.
 The Fincent transformation has 78 Wayback snapshots.
-Those are strong cases with clean attribution.
-PreSkale is the honest one.
-Two months of work.
-A messaging shift visible on the Wayback Machine.
-A company that grew and got acquired on its own merits with its own team doing the hard work.
-Putting it next to the strong cases is the point.
-It tells you what the limits of the evidence actually look like.
+Those are strong cases.
+PreSkale is the honest one: two months of work, a messaging shift visible on Wayback, a company that grew and got acquired on its own team's merits.
+Putting it next to the strong cases shows you the edge of the evidence.
+That edge is what every portfolio quietly hides.

 What it became, in substrate